Authoritarianism: Post-World War II anti-authoritarianism

 Both World War II (ending in 1945) and the Cold War (ending in 1991) resulted in the replacement of authoritarian regimes by either democratic regimes or regimes that were less authoritarian.

 World War II saw the defeat of the Axis powers by the Allied powers.
 All the Axis powers (Nazi Germany, Fascist Italy and Imperial Japan) had totalitarian or authoritarian governments, and two of the three were replaced by governments based on democratic constitutions.
 The Allied powers were an alliance of Democratic states and (later) the Communist Soviet Union.
-At least in Western Europe the initial post-war era embraced pluralism and freedom of expression in areas that had been under control of authoritarian regimes.
+In Western Europe, the initial post-war era embraced pluralism and freedom of expression in areas that had been under control of authoritarian regimes.
 The memory of fascism and Nazism was denigrated.
 The new Federal Republic of Germany banned its expression.
 In reaction to the centralism of the Nazi state, the new constitution of West Germany (Federal Republic of Germany) exercised "separation of powers" and placed "law enforcement firmly in the hands" of the sixteen Länder or states of the republic, not with the federal German government, at least not at first.

 Culturally there was also a strong sense of anti-authoritarianism based on anti-fascism in Western Europe.
 This was attributed to the active resistance from occupation and to fears arising from the development of superpowers.
 Anti-authoritarianism also became associated with countercultural and bohemian movements such as the Beat Generation in the 1950s, the hippies in the 1960s and punks in the 1970s.